 Student Affairs Departments and Staff

 Special attention is given to the task of welcoming and orienting new students into the Colby community.
 From the time of admission until they arrive on campus, new students are invited to make use of the admitted students’ Web site and a hotline to the College to get answers to questions they may have.
 First-year students come to campus a week prior to the start of fall classes and participate in a comprehensive orientation program designed to introduce them to the academic program as well as all aspects of residential, co-curricular, and social life at Colby.
-As part of orientation, first-year students are required to participate in COOT (Colby Outdoor Orientation Trips), conducted by upperclass students, alumni, faculty, and staff members.
+As part of orientation, first-year students are required to participate in COOT (Colby Outdoor Orientation Trips).
 Upperclass COOT leaders continue to serve as peer mentors for new students throughout the year.

 The Residential College Experience

 The residential experience at Colby is designed to extend and integrate intellectual inquiry and discourse into the residences and dining halls.
 Students are expected to live in College housing and are required to subscribe to an on-campus board plan.
 Individual residence hall sizes range from 30 to 166 students per building.
 Students from all four class years are housed in each building, with the exception of the Harold and Bibby Alfond Residence Complex, which houses only seniors.
 Students have access to a variety of different housing options within the Colby residential system including but not limited to dialog housing, chem-free, and quiet living.
 Each year a small number of students are permitted to live off campus and are generally assigned by a lottery system with first priority given to seniors.
 More detailed information about residential living at Colby can be found on the Campus Life web site.